jofell/stellar-dev/_ios_sdk/pages/02_login.md

 categories: ios-sdk
 ---

-This is the universal login and signup view you can attach to your view controllers content views. `SLLoginView` also has a view delegate protocol that when used to any object, will be able to subscribe to login or signup events made by this widget.
+A StellarSDK object, called `SLLoginView`, is the universal login and signup view you can attach to your view controllers content views. `SLLoginView` also has a view delegate protocol that when used to any object, will be able to subscribe to login or signup events made by this widget.

 `SLLoginView` not only has a view for the email and password fields, it also has buttons for select social media login schemes for the following: